39M/BreakoutClone/README.md

 A breakeout clone game full of bug.
 And no comment.

-Written in C++ and CUDA C with Visual Studio 2013.
+Written in C++ with Visual Studio 2013.

+Executable provided.

 ![1](./ScreenShot/ScreenShot1.png)